Forms of remuneration

 * Dividend adjusted starting prices

-** Risk-free return is defined as Finnish Government 3-year average bond yield or zero, during the period Q3 of launch year to Q2 of the respective installment year, whichever is higher.
+** Risk-free return is defined as Finnish Government 3-year average bond yield or zero, during the period Q3 of allocation year to Q2 of the respective payment year, whichever is higher.

 Other long-term incentive schemes in Sampo Group